Color Viewer Preschool Science and Sensory Activity

 This post contains affiliate links.
 Privacy and Disclosure

-Colors are everywhere in kids' surroundings, both indoors and outdoors.
-Kids see colors in their clothing, in toys, in foods, and in nature.
-They begin to identify and name objects according to color - green grass, blue sky, red socks!
+Kids see colors in their environments every day: in the clothing they wear; in toys; in foods; and in nature.
+Little learners begin to identify and name objects according to color - green grass, blue sky, red socks!

 Color viewer preschool activity